canerceliktas/nrf5_BLE_Services_and-Characteristics_with_Peripheral/README.md

 Service_1 = It contains the Analog-Digital conversion results on AIN0.

+ * Characteristic_1 = It shows digital output of AIN0 pin.

 Service_2 = It contains two characteristics.
 Characteristic_2 and Characteristic_3

-Characteristic_2 = It contains CPU Temperature value and notify it.
+ * Characteristic_2 = It contains CPU Temperature value and notify it.

-Characteristic_3 = It holds a value(a byte).
+ * Characteristic_3 = It holds a value(a byte).
 I used this value for blinking led.
 (You can use whatever you want)

 The application is built to be used with the official nRF5 SDK, that can be downloaded from http://developer.nordicsemi.com/.